-Raising the vehicle higher than necessary can make the vehicle unstable and cause an accident.
+Raising the vehicle higher than necessary can make the vehicle unstable and cause a collision.
 It could slip off the jack and hurt someone near it.
 Raise the vehicle only enough to remove the tire.

-5. Remove the wheel nuts and pull the wheel off.
-Install the spare wheel and wheel nuts with the cone shaped end of the wheel nuts toward the wheel.
-Lightly tighten the 6.
+- 5. Remove the wheel nuts and pull the wheel off.
+On single rear-wheel (SRW) trucks, install the spare wheel and wheel nuts with the cone shaped end of the wheel nuts toward the wheel.
+On 3500 dual rear-wheel models (DRW) the wheel nuts are a two-piece assembly with a flat face.
+Lightly tighten the wheel nuts.
+To avoid the risk of forcing the vehicle off the jack, do not fully tighten the wheel nuts until the vehicle has been lowered. - 6.
 Using the wheel wrench, finish tightening the wheel nuts using a crisscross pattern.
-The correct wheel nut tightness is 130 ft lbs (177 N·m) torque.
+The correct wheel nut tightness is 130 ft lbs (177 N·m) torque (1500 Series), 135 ft lbs (183 N·m) torque for 2500/3500 single-rear wheel (SRW) models, and 145 ft lbs (197 N·m) for 3500 dual rear-wheel models.
 If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.